Bachelor of Social Work

 Note about transferring credit: Shortly after you’ve been admitted to the University, your transfer credits will be evaluated and posted to your MyMav Student Center.

-The BSW Advisor will help guide you through the admissions process, work with you to develop your degree plan, and answer any of your questions.
+The BSW Admissions Counselor will help guide you through the admissions process, work with you to develop your degree plan, and answer any of your questions.